obiorbitalstar/snakes-cafe/README.md

 start time : 2:20 PM
 Finish time : 5:09 PM

-The lab was straight forward and easy but i overc omplaited things for myself
+The lab was straight forward and easy but i overc omplaited things for myself..